Reflective glass office building

 Are there any restrictions on how EIS tax reliefs, such as loss relief or income tax relief, can be claimed in conjunction with other tax reliefs or investment schemes?

-When claiming EIS tax reliefs like loss relief or income tax relief, it’s essential to understand that there may be restrictions on how these reliefs interact with other tax reliefs or investment schemes.
+When claiming EIS tax reliefs (also known as EIS tax rebates) like loss relief or income tax relief, it’s essential to understand that there may be restrictions on how these reliefs interact with other tax reliefs or investment schemes.
 For instance, certain reliefs may only be claimed on the portion of investments that have not benefited from other reliefs.

 Therefore, it’s important for investors to consult a tax advisor to clarify any limitations when combining different reliefs.